 Speed-First, Not Quality-First Printing

 If speed matters more than photo beauty, laser printers are the right tool.
-They print quickly, dry instantly, and do not smudge.
+They print quickly, dry instantly, and don’t smudge.
 For quick jobs where the goal is “good enough,” not gallery quality, a laser printer saves time and effort.

 When You Should Choose an Inkjet Instead